The Weighted $L^p$ Minkowski Problem: The case of positive p

 We will work with the following two functionals: the first

 will be taken over $C^+_e(\sn)$, and the second

 can be taken over $C^+(\s^{n-1})$ or $C^+_e(\sn)$.

-We break the proof into fourth steps: \begin{enumerate} \item First, show that, for $p\neq 0$, any maximiser of \eqref{eq:functional} or \eqref{eq:functional_2} on $C^+_e(\sn)$ is the support function of a symmetric convex body, and any maximiser of \eqref{eq:functional_2} on $C^+(\sn)$ is the support function of a convex body containing the origin in its interior. \item Second, show that, when $p\neq 0$, a maximiser $K$ of \eqref{eq:functional} satisfies $\nu=S^\mu_{K,p}$, and a maximiser $K$ of \eqref{eq:functional_2} satisfies $\nu=\frac{\nu(\sn)}{S^\mu_p(K)}S^\mu_{K,p}$. \item Third, establish the existence of a maximiser when the measure of the body is pinned and $p$ is positive, that is to prove Theorem~\ref{t:no_sym} and Theorem~\ref{t:first_sym}. \item Finally, establish the existence of a maximiser when $p> n$ and there are the assumptions of symmetry and Property \textbf{(D)}$_p$, that is to prove Theorem~\ref{t:p>n}. \end{enumerate}
+We break the proof into four steps: \begin{enumerate} \item First, show that, for $p\neq 0$, any maximizer of \eqref{eq:functional} or \eqref{eq:functional_2} in $C^+_e(\sn)$ is the support function of a symmetric convex body, and any maximizer of \eqref{eq:functional_2} in $C^+(\sn)$ is the support function of a convex body containing the origin in its interior. \item Second, show that, when $p\neq 0$, a maximizer $K$ of \eqref{eq:functional} satisfies $\nu=S^\mu_{K,p}$, and a maximizer $K$ of \eqref{eq:functional_2} satisfies $\nu=\frac{\nu(\sn)}{S^\mu_p(K)}S^\mu_{K,p}$. \item Third, establish the existence of a maximizer when the measure of the body is pinned and $p$ is positive, that is, to prove the $p>0$ cases of Theorems~\ref{t:first_sym} and \ref{t:first_finite}. \item Finally, establish the existence of a maximizer when $p> n$ and there are assumptions of symmetry and Property \textbf{(D)}$_p$, that is, to prove Theorem~\ref{t:p>n}. \end{enumerate}

 \begin{lemma} Let $\mu$ be a Borel measure on $\R^n$, and fix a Borel measure $\nu$ on $\sn$.
 Let $K\in\kno$.
 Then, for a fixed $p\in\R,$ $p\neq 0$: \begin{enumerate} \item $K$ solves if and only if $h_K$ solves \item For a fixed $a\in (0,\mu(\R^n))$, $K$ solves if and only if $h_K$ solves \end{enumerate} Additionally, in \eqref{eq:max_p}, if $K$ is also assumed to be symmetric in the first optimization problem, then the set $C^+(\sn)$ is replaced by $C_e^+(\sn)$ in the second optimization problem. \end{lemma} \begin{proof}